 Return to Table of contents

 We have to accept that measuring quality is difficult and impossible to achieve in its entirety.
-Instead, the aspects of quality to be included in our system need to:
+QOMS is a project developed to measure the quality of care provided by OMFS teams and needs to measure quality in a way that is:

-- Be relevant to the surgical team, patients and/or the commissioners.
+- Actionable by the surgical team and relevant to the surgical team, patients and/or the commissioners.

-- Be timely as value of data in QI decreases with time.
+- Timely as the value of data decreases with time.

 Figure 1.
 Characteristics of quality of care indicators.